zedif/julia-introduction/episodes/01-introduction.md

 :::

-This lesson is an introduction to the Julia programming language for persons who already have experience in programming other programming languages.
+This lesson is an introduction to the Julia programming language for persons who already have experience in other programming languages.

 We start by placing Julia within the world of all programming languages by looking at properties usually used to classify them.